sameltanvi/SpeechRecognition/README.md

 Android Speech Recognition
 ===================================

+>>For a pretrained model demo,

+Download the source code, extract & import the folder and run it in Android Studio.
+If you do not have Android Studio you can get it from, https://developer.android.com/studio/

 This code demonstrates speech recognition through basic functionalities of Camera.
 It records, recognises a short one second audio file and then gives control to Camera2 API.
 The Camera2API then clicks and saves the picture to the file directory.

 Introduction